Earth Notes: Saving The Planet @HomeSite updated 2023-12-02 10:25 GMT.

 Things That We've Done

 We've crunched our carbon footprint.
 We've become a SuperHome.
 We've pondered other changes that we might make.
 But most of all there's been quite a lot of fun learning.
 Maybe it's my engineering mindset, but I've made a hobby out of conservation and meter watching.
 I've had fun out of 'tuning' life a little.
 The rest of my family humours me!

-See a full list of articles in the site guide, but here's some actions to start with that we took...
+See a full list of articles under search at the top of the page, and here's some actions to start with that we took...